planet-nine-app/joan/README.md

 ## Overview

-Joan is composed of a CRUD server and database pair, and companion client-side libraries.
+Joan is composed of a CRUD server and database pair, the latter of which defaults to the file system, and companion client-side libraries.
 This repo defines the contract between client and server via REST API, provides database implementation(s) for storing the models used in that contract, and the methods necessary in a client implementation.

 The typical usage will look something like: